Alexander Brimson: 2020

 Brimson had an injury plagued 2020, where he had suffered a stress fracture in his back during pre-season, which then developed into a full blown broken back, putting him out for half of the season.
 He played nine games scoring seven tries in 2020, leading the Gold Coast to five straight wins to end the season, where his form granted him a spot in the Queensland Origin team.

 On 4 November 2020, Brimson made his State of Origin debut at the Adelaide Oval, scoring a try in Queensland's 18–14 win in game 1 of the series.
 Despite being able to play out the game, Brimson suffered a foot injury in game 1, making him unavailable for the remainder of the series.

 2021

 On 17 August, Brimson was ruled out for an indefinite period after suffering a hairline fracture to his jaw in the Gold Coast's round 22 loss against South Sydney.

 2022

-In round 24 of the 2022 NRL season, Brimson scored two tries for the Gold Coast in their 36-26 victory against Newcastle.
+In round 24 of the 2022 NRL season, Brimson scored two tries for the Gold Coast in their 36–26 victory against Newcastle.
 The win ensured that the Gold Coast would avoid the wooden spoon.

 Brimson played a total of 22 matches throughout the year as the club finished 13th on the table.

+2023

+On 2 May, it was announced that Brimson would be ruled out for at least six weeks with a hamstring injury that he suffered during the Gold Coast's victory over Manly.

+Brimson played a total of 14 games for the Gold Coast in the 2023 NRL season as the club finished 14th on the table.

+2024

+In round 9 of the 2024 NRL season, Brimson scored two tries as the Gold Coast defeated the New Zealand Warriors 27–24.
+It was the Gold Coast's first win of the season having lost their opening six matches.
+On 23 May, Brimson announced his re-signing with the Gold Coast Titans until the end of the 2030 season.

+Brimson played 13 games for the Gold Coast throughout the 2024 season as the club finished 14th on the table.